Speck of Chaos: Correlation Hole

-The initial decay of the survival probability is determined by the shape and bounds of the energy distribution of the initial state, which is independent of chaos~\cite{Torres2014PRA,Torres2014NJP,Tavora2016,Tavora2017}.
-The presence of correlated eigenvalues gets manifested later, when the dynamics resolve the discreteness of the spectrum and the mean survival probability develops a dip below its saturation point, known as correlation hole~\cite{Leviandier1986,Pique1987,Guhr1990,Wilkie1991,Hartmann1991,Delon1991,Lombardi1993,Alhassid1992,Michaille1999,Leyvraz2013,Torres2017Philo,Torres2018,Schiulaz2019,Lerma2019,CruzARXIV}.
+The initial decay of the survival probability is determined by the shape and bounds of the energy distribution of the initial state~\cite{Torres2014PRA,Torres2014NJP,Tavora2016,Tavora2017}.
+The presence of correlated eigenvalues gets explicitly manifested later, when the dynamics resolve the discreteness of the spectrum and the mean survival probability develops a dip below its saturation point, known as correlation hole~\cite{Leviandier1986,Pique1987,Guhr1990,Wilkie1991,Hartmann1991,Delon1991,Lombardi1993,Alhassid1992,Michaille1999,Leyvraz2013,Torres2017Philo,Torres2018,Schiulaz2019,Lerma2019,CruzARXIV}, which appears also for experimental local observables~\cite{Torres2018,Schiulaz2019}.
 The use of the correlation hole as an alternative to detect level repulsion was first proposed for molecules with poor line resolution~\cite{Leviandier1986}.
 The interval $t_{\text{m}} \leq t \leq t_{\text{H}}$, where the correlation hole is found, is limited by the point of its minimum, $t_{\text{m}}$, and by the longest time scale of the system, the so-called Heisenberg time, $t_{\text{H}}$, which is inversely proportional to the mean level spacing.
-When evolved under full random matrices, $t_{\text{m}}^{\text{GOE}}=(3/\pi)^{1/4}$ \cite{Schiulaz2019}.

 The onset of the correlation hole for the single-defect models is analyzed in Fig.~\ref{Fig02}.
 The mean survival probability for the XXZ model is shown in Figs.~\ref{Fig02}~(a) and (d), for the Ising model in Figs.~\ref{Fig02}~(b) and (e), and for the spin-1 model in Figs.~\ref{Fig02}~(c) and (f).
 Curves for the systems at strong chaos ($d=0.8$) and for different systems sizes are displayed in Figs.~\ref{Fig02}~(a)-(c).
 They make it evident that $t_{\text{m}}$ grows exponentially with $L$ for the three cases.
 These long times are unrelated with the fact that the perturbation is local.
-They reflect instead the locality of the couplings, which causes the gradual and slow spread of the initial many-body states in the Hilbert space.
+They reflect instead the locality of the spin-spin couplings, which causes the gradual and slow spread of the initial many-body states in the Hilbert space.
 The correlation hole also gets elongated as the system size increases, since the growth constant of the exponential behavior of $t_{\text{H}}$ with $L$ is larger than that for $t_{\text{m}}$.
 These features are all very similar to those observed in chaotic systems with global perturbations and local couplings~\cite{Schiulaz2019}.